landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Data Documentation
+###### *Instructions*
+*[Describe how data will be documented throughout the project]*

+###### *Text*
+Data will be documented throughout the research process using the following tools:

+**Lab notebooks:** *[If the project will use lab notebooks to document their lab procedures, include here best practices to keep them in the lab]*

+Details about experiments and work in a lab are quickly forgotten unless they are written down.
+Be diligent in writing information into notebooks.
+Follow best practices:
+- Lab notebooks will always be bound notebooks.
+Blank notebooks can be found in *[blank]*.
+Number and date the notebook when you begin with a new one.
+-	Pages should always be numbered.
+-	Write legibly and in a language understood by everybody in the lab.
+-	Error correction: incorrect information should be visible, but clearly marked as incorrect.
+Date, sign and explain the correction.
+Do not erase entries or blot them out.
+-	Printed documentation added to the lab notebook should be attached permanently.
+-	Note where all electronic files associated with the experiment are located.
+-	All entries should be consecutive.
+Always record dates.
+-	Backup: at the end of the day *[blank]* [scan, photograph…] the pages of the notebook that you worked on, and store them in *[blank]*

+**Templates:** *[If the project will use templates to document datasets, include here instructions about where to find the templates and how to use them]*

+**Readme:** *[If the project will be documented using readme files, include expectations about where they will be created, and which information will be recorded in them.]*

 ##### Rationale and resources

 ## Quality Control
+###### *Instructions*
+*[Most data need to go through a quality control process.
+Describe the process here, and describe how it will be documented.
+For ideas around defining levels of quality control, see the Guidance Document.]*
 ##### Rationale and resources
 It may be useful to design different levels of quality control.
 For example: